 But if you’ve got choices, go for the Motif Luna!

 BUT WAIT!
 Of ALL the pumps I’ve tried, the Motif Luna is hands down my favorite.
 With the Motif Luna, my pumping sessions are shorter and more productive than with the Spectra OR the Medela.
 I also love that the Motif is quiet and wireless to boot.

 Go read my full review of the Motif Luna, and thank me later!
-If your insurance will cover it, GO FOR IT, mama.
+If your insurance will cover it, GET IT, mama.